 - After assuming a trader’s position, if the system is able to liquidate that position at a better price than bankruptcy price, the additional funds are placed into the Insurance Fund.

 - Example trade: Bob places a limit order to buy 1 BTC/USD futures contract at 10,000 at 100x leverage which requires Initial Margin of 100 DGTX.
-He has exactly 100 DGTX in his trading account and shortly after placing it, his buy order is filled.
+He has exactly 100 DGTX in his Betfair Trading account and shortly after placing it, his buy order is filled.
 His Maintenance Margin requirement is therefore 50 DGTX, which means his account balance must have at least 50 DGTX in it to maintain this open Long position.
 If the price drops to 9,950 his account balance falls to 50 DGTX and the system will take over his position and will submit a sell order at the bankruptcy price of 9,900 (Entry Price – Initial Margin).